isomerpages/moe-pasirrissec/_cca/Sports Groups/Badminton (Boys).md

 Our players, Chang Kim Fatt and Chang Kim Tuck, earned individual accolades, including a third-place finish in the Pilot Pen Nationals Under-16 doubles in 1996 and a top-eight finish in the National Tournament Under-19 doubles in 1998.
 After decades of dedicated service, Mr Pay retired in 2018, and the flag of PRSS badminton continues to fly high under the stewardship of Mr Iskandar and Mr Kaddy Koh in recent years.

-To date, Mr Iskandar and Ms Quah are helming the badminton team in a bid to bring back the glory days, shaping the character of our players at the same time.
-Our three-pronged approach enables development in the technical, physical and mental aspects of our players.
+To date, Mr Iskandar and Ms Quah are helming the badminton team in a bid to bring back the glory days, while shaping the character of our players at the same time.
+Our three-pronged approach enables development in the technical, physical, and mental aspects of our players.
 Through astute coaching, currently provided by Mr Justin Tay Li Wei and Mr Kenneth Khoo, and exposure to various external competitions, our players are able to enhance their learning experience and improve progressively.
-We will continue to pursue excellence so as to produce exemplary student-athletes in years to come.
+We will continue to pursue excellence so as to produce exemplary student-athletes in the years to come.

 ### Highlights